sukhbir1997/Color-Game/README.md

 Hard Mode -6 color choices

 This color game application is made as per thought by Colt Steele.
-Link is provided in the description to know more about him and his course.
+To know more about him and his course, the Link is provided in the description.

 Colt Steele: https://www.udemy.com/user/coltsteele/